davidfraser/pi-spigot/README.md

 they produce digits (in some base) sequentially.

 * [calcpi.py](calcpi.py) is a Python example of a simple Spigot algorithm from [Rosetta Code](http://rosettacode.org/wiki/Pi#Python)
+* [calcpi.js](calcpi.js) is a Javascript adaptation of this algorithm.
+As it stands it will not produce more than about 50 digits because of Javascript's internal numeric types